gjmcn/london-disease-impact-example/README.md

 ## London Disease Impact Example

-See the example: [GITHUB PAGES]() (**use Chrome**).
+See the [example](https://gjmcn.github.io/london-disease-impact-example/) &mdash; **use Chrome**.

-The example is an unfinished demo.
-In particular:
+The example is an unfinished demo:

-* It uses toy data which is regenerated on each load &mdash; Ctrl-R to see different 'scenarios'.
+* It uses toy data which is generated each time the example is loaded &mdash; Ctrl-R to see different 'scenarios'.

-* The range for the highest two boroughs is tweaked so the highest has a large range and the second highest has a small range.
+* The range for the two boroughs with the highest median impact is always tweaked: the highest is given a large range, the second highest a small range.

 * There are various missing features, e.g.

-    * all 3 components should be linked and have tooltips (currently the map has a tooltip; the tiles and ranges are linked on hover)
+    * all three components of the visualization should be linked and have tooltips (currently the map has tooltips; the tiles and ranges are linked on hover)

 	* there should be an axis above the list of ranges on the right

 Other Notes:

-* In cases where there are many regions (e.g. at post code level), we would not show all the info on the tiles nor all the ranges on the right.
-When zoom-in, could show detail on tiles and the ranges on the right.
+* In cases where there are many regions (e.g. at postcode level), we would not show all the info on the tiles nor all the ranges on the right.
+When zoom-in, could show the tile details and the ranges for the visible regions.

-* Other relevant info could be shown on the tiles &mdash; not just related to the model, but e.g. whether there is a hospital in the borough.
+* Other relevant info could be shown on the tiles &mdash; not just related to the model, but e.g. if there is a hospital in the borough.

-* Could consider multiple scenarios simultaneously or compare prediction for do nothing/intervention could show eg four linked maps, four linked tile maps or four linked ranges.
+* Could consider multiple scenarios simultaneously or compare prediction for do nothing/intervention by showing e.g. multiple linked maps or multiple linked tile maps or multiple linked ranges (i.e. only use one component of the visualization).

-* Could animate or have time slider for temporal data
+* Could animate or have time slider for temporal data.

 * The range diagrams could show multimodal data &mdash; there would be multiple dots and segments.

+---

 #### Produced by